 Feeding the API with Data on GitHub

-When interacting with GitHub’s GraphQL API, it would be great create some data for your own account on the platform in order to read/write from/to this data when using their API.
-Firstly, you can complete your GitHub profile by providing additional information about yourself.
-So if you read data about your GitHub account later by using their API, you should be able to see information such as your username or your avatar’s URL.
-The data you are going to provide or create here is available via GitHub’s GraphQL API later.
+When interacting with GitHub’s GraphQL API, it would be great to fill your own account with information on the platform in order to read/write from/to this data when using their GraphQL API.
+First, you can complete your GitHub profile by providing additional information about yourself.
+So when you read data about your GitHub account by using their GraphQL API later, you should be able to see information such as your username or your avatar’s URL.
+The data you are going to provide or create here is available via GitHub’s GraphQL API then.

 Secondly, you can create repositories on GitHub.
 You may wonder what’s a repository?
 “A repository is the most basic element of GitHub.
 They’re easiest to imagine as a project’s folder.
 A repository contains all of the project files (including documentation), and stores each file’s revision history.
 Repositories can have multiple collaborators and can be either public or private.”
-The quote is taken from GitHub’s glossary which helps you to get to know GitHub’s terms (e.g. repository, issue, clone, fork, push).
+The quote is taken from GitHub’s glossary which helps you to get to know GitHub’s terms (e.g. repository, issue, clone, fork, push) which you may need for the following sections.
 Basically a repository is the place for your application’s source code to share it with others.
 If you don’t have any repositories on GitHub yet, I encourage you to put a few of your project’s (source code) into repositories by pushing them to GitHub.
-Later you can access those repositories with GitHub’s GraphQL API.
+Later you can access these repositories with GitHub’s GraphQL API.

-If you don’t have any projects for uploading them as your repositories, you can also fork repositories from other GitHub users to continue working on them.
+If you don’t have any projects for uploading (pushing) them as your repositories, you can also fork repositories from other GitHub users to continue working on them.
 After you have forked a repository, it is available in your list of repositories.
-It is basically a clone of the original repository where you can add your own changes.
+It is basically a clone of the original repository where you can add your specific changes without chaning the original project.
 That’s how open source works after all.
-There are many public repositories on GitHub which can be cloned to your local machine or forked to your list of repositories in order to contribute to them.
-For instance, when you visit my GitHub profile, you can see all my public repositories.
+There are many public repositories on GitHub which can be cloned to your local machine or forked to your list of repositories on GitHub in order to contribute to them.
+For instance, when you visit my GitHub profile, you can see all my public repositories (not all of these are mine, because some of them are simply forked from others).
 You can navigate to a few of those repositories and fork them.
-Then you have those repositories accessible in your GitHub account which are available via GitHub’s GraphQL API in your account later on.
+Then you have those repositories accessible in your GitHub account which become available via GitHub’s GraphQL API later on.

 Working with paginated Data